fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

+= 2.3.7 =
+Adds an option to clear update locks, which may fix the updating issue some people are having

 = 2.3.6 =
 Small fix for "invalid argument supplied for foreach" error that some people are getting